 Contingency Plan

-Data Backup Plan, Methods
+Data Backup Plan Methods

-- Data backups are to removable media such as CDs, flash drives, etc – or to storage systems such as dedicated backup appliances.
-Data backups are typically: taken regularly, duplicated, and stored both on and off site to maintain multiple versions of the data.
+• Data backups are to removable media such as CDs, flash drives, etc – or to storage systems such as dedicated backup appliances.
+Data backups are typically taken regularly, duplicated, and stored both on and off-site to maintain multiple versions of the data.

-Data Backup Plan, Site Types
+Data Backup Plan: Site Types

 Disaster Recovery Plan (DRP)

-- Disaster List –Â Classifying high-probability and high-impact events (such as natural disasters) can support justifying investment in expensive backup systems, alternative site(s) and recovery procedures.
+• Disaster List – Classifying high-probability and high-impact events (such as natural disasters) can support justifying investment in expensive backup systems, alternative site(s), and revision procedures.

-- Data Backup – The DRP should detail the data backup procedures, including the type of backup system; location(s) of any offsite repositories; and the frequency at which the data is copied.
-In the case of removable device backups, how the data is shipped to the alternate site (including activation protocols, vendor contact details and instructions on how practice staff would access and/or travel to the alternate site) should be documented.
+• Data Backup – The DRP should detail the data backup procedures, including the type of backup system; location(s) of any offsite repositories; and the frequency at which the data is copied.
+In the case of removable device backups, how the data is shipped to the alternate site (including activation protocols, vendor contact details, and instructions on how practice staff would access and/or travel to the alternate site) should be documented.

 It should also be demonstrated that any offsite repositories are far enough away from the practice location (and any other backup locations) to ensure safety in the event of a natural disaster impacting the primary site.